-These instructions describe how to upgrade RStudio Workbench, formerly RStudio Server Pro.
+These instructions describe the configuration requirements and how to upgrade RStudio Workbench, formerly RStudio Server Pro1.

 This includes the following behavior:

 - Running R sessions are suspended so that future interactions with the server automatically launch the updated R session binary

 - Currently, connected browser clients are notified that a new version is available and automatically refresh themselves.

 For RStudio Server Pro or RStudio Workbench version 1.4, or greater: